BlockstreamResearch/bip-frost-dkg/README.md

 *Returns*:

-- `CoordinatorState` - The coordinator's state after this step.
+- `CoordinatorState` - The coordinator's session state after this step, to be be passed as an argument to `coordinator_finalize`.
+The state is not supposed to be reused (i.e., it should be passed only to one `coordinator_finalize` call).
-- `CoordinatorMsg1` - The first message for all participants.

 *Raises*: